 Another plus of being on your own is that you don’t have to frantically wave your arms about to stop everyone else from starting their meal so that you can photograph it.
 (Thank you, Neill, for your patience.)
 Instead, you can photograph your meal to your heart’s content and then tuck-in.

 Another option is to book yourself onto a food-themed excursion.
 Viator has a great selection of food and wine walking tours in most cities including Rome.
 I’ve used them many times and always found them excellent.
 You can also book airport/hotel transfers through their site which is perfect for anyone shy of public transport in an unknown city.

 My friend Suzanne also has some great tips for visiting Rome.

 The Rewards of Travelling Solo

 While the thought to some may be daunting, travelling solo does wonders for your confidence and gives you a sense of freedom and adventure that you can only experience alone.
+Here are my solo travel tips and my experience of traveling to Rome alone.
 There are certainly pros and cons of travelling alone but if you haven’t already tried it you really should.
 You don’t have to go the whole-hog with a round-the-world solo trip.
 You could just start off with a long weekend in one of the many beautiful cities of Europe (or closer to your home if you live outside of Europe).
-You might be surprised how liberating it is!
+You might be surprised at how liberating it is!

 Looking for a hotel in Rome?
 Check out reviews for hotels in Rome on TripAdvisor.